 Before rushing to judgment, first, let’s look at why the FDA refused to clear andexanet alfa for the U.S. market in 2016.
 The FDA specifically stated that Portola’s initial application didn’t include sufficient data about how the company manufactures andexanet alfa.
 In addition, the agency wanted data regarding AndexXa’s efficacy as a reversal agent for other Factor Xa inhibitors besides Xarelto.
 After that initial denial, Portola regrouped and put in another application for the FDA to review (and hopefully, approve) andexanet alfa in August 2017.

 The newer, resubmitted biologics application (BLA) that Portola submitted to the FDA includes all Factor Xa inhibitors, not just Xarelto.
-Now that the resubmission’s under FDA review, the agency expects to make a decision regarding approval on February 2, 2018.

 Why FDA Approval for Andexanet Alfa Matters

 To date, Portola is the only pharmaceutical company that’s developed a potential Xarelto reversal agent for the market.
 That’s why Portola desperately wants FDA approval for andexanet alfa: With zero market competition, AndexXa could be a pharmaceutical game-changer.
 Since day one, Xarelto patients put themselves at risk for life-threatening or uncontrollable bleeding, which could result in their deaths.
 While Vitamin K easily reverses warfarin’s effects (or doctors could infuse patients with fresh frozen plasma), Xarelto has no antidote.
 Portola aims to change that with AndexXa, which is also currently under review for market distribution in the EU.